Will Ospreay

-William Peter Charles Ospreay (born 7 May 1993) is an English professional wrestler who is currently signed to New Japan Pro-Wrestling (NJPW), where he is the leader of the United Empire stable.
-He also wrestles for NJPW's United Kingdom based partner promotion Revolution Pro Wrestling (RevPro), where he is a former and longest reigning Undisputed British Heavyweight Champion.
+William Peter Charles Ospreay (born 7 May 1993) is an English professional wrestler.
+As of November 2023, he is signed to All Elite Wrestling (AEW), where he is a former two-time AEW International Champion.
+He is also known for his eight-year tenure with New Japan Pro-Wrestling (NJPW), where he held various championships, including the IWGP World Heavyweight Championship.
+Known for his in-ring ability, he is widely regarded as one of the best wrestlers in the world.

+Ospreay previously wrestled for NJPW's United Kingdom-based partner promotion Revolution Pro Wrestling (RevPro), where he is a former and longest reigning Undisputed British Heavyweight Champion.
+He also wrestled for British promotion Progress Wrestling, where he is a former Progress World Champion.

-Ospreay began his career in United Kingdom in 2012, on the UK independent circuit.
-In 2016, after being recommended by AJ Styles, he began to work with Japanese promotion New Japan Pro Wrestling as part of the junior heavyweight division, becoming a three-time IWGP Junior Heavyweight Champion and the winner of the 2016 and 2019 Best of the Super Juniors.
+Ospreay began his career on the UK independent circuit in 2012.
+In 2016, after being recommended by AJ Styles, he began to work with the Japanese promotion NJPW as part of the junior heavyweight division, becoming a three-time IWGP Junior Heavyweight Champion and the winner of the 2016 and 2019 Best of the Super Juniors.
 In 2019, Ospreay also won the NEVER Openweight Championship.
-That same year, Ospreay participated in the G1 Climax, NJPW biggest tournament featuring heavyweight wrestlers.
+That same year, Ospreay participated in the G1 Climax, NJPW's biggest tournament featuring heavyweight wrestlers.
 In 2020, he made his transition to the heavyweight division, where he won the IWGP World Heavyweight Championship.
-He is also the winner of 2021 New Japan Cup.
-In 2022, Ospreay won the IWGP United States Heavyweight Championship.
+He was also the winner of 2021 New Japan Cup.
+Ospreay is a former two-time and the final IWGP United States Heavyweight Champion, as the title was deactivated in December 2023 when Ospreay was in his second reign.

-Ospreay has also wrestled periodically in the U.S., appearing in NJPW partner promotions All Elite Wrestling (AEW) and Ring of Honor (ROH) – where he is a former ROH World Television Champion – as well as independent promotions like Pro Wrestling Guerrilla (PWG).
+Before signing with AEW, Ospreay had also periodically ventured into the American wrestling circuit; he made appearances in NJPW partner promotions Total Nonstop Action Wrestling (TNA, formerly known as Impact Wrestling) and Ring of Honor (ROH), where he is a former ROH World Television Champion, as well as independent promotions like Pro Wrestling Guerrilla (PWG).
+After making appearances in AEW in 2022 and 2023, he signed with the company and officially joined its roster after his NJPW contract expired in February 2024.

+Ospreay holds the record for the most 5 or more stars matches given by wrestling journalist Dave Meltzer with a total of 54 matches; he is also one of five wrestlers to have wrestled two five-star matches on the same night, a feat he achieved at AEW's Worlds End in 2024.

+Early life

+William Peter Charles Ospreay was born in London's Havering borough on 7 May 1993.
+He decided to become a wrestler after watching the three-way match between AJ Styles, Christopher Daniels, and Samoa Joe at TNA's 2005 Unbreakable event.
+Ospreay, alongside friend Kip Sabian, would engage in backyard wrestling before Ospreay received formal professional wrestling training at Lucha Britannia's London School of Lucha Libre in Bethnal Green.